-Prices in a free market are not determined by sellers; rather buyers and sellers negotiating in the marketplace determine them.
+- 1. Prices in a free market are not determined by sellers; rather, buyers and sellers negotiating in the marketplace determine them. - 2.
+Price is determined through the economic concepts of supply and demand. - E. THE ECONOMIC CONCEPT OF SUPPLY

-PPT 2-20 Capitalism's Four Basic Rights
+PPT 2-18 Capitalism's Four Basic Rights

-PPT 2-21Roosevelt's Four Additional Rights
+PPT 2-19 Roosevelt's Four Additional Rights

-PPT 2-22 Free Markets
+PPT 2-20 Free Markets